praekeltfoundation/seed-accounting/README.rst

 Seed: Accounting
 ================

-This is the documentation for the accounting portion of Seed.
+This is the accounting portion of Seed.

-It allows the tracking and storing of counters through the Seed platform to ensure an accurate and extendible addition to the platform.
+It allows the tracking and storing of counters through the Seed ecosystem to ensure an accurate and extendible addition to the platform to allow for billing, rating and actions according to the values of the counters gathered.

 Build these docs locally with::